What is Alternative History?

 - Nazi Germany and Japan invade and occupy the USA?

-- The sheer scale of North America, the strength of its defences and the logistical challenge of an assault across the Atlantic and Pacific oceans makes an invasion unlikely.
+- The sheer scale of North America, the strength of its defences and the logistical challenge of an assault across the Atlantic and Pacific oceans makes an invasion close to impossible.

 - The Man in the High Castle by Philip K Dick offers no explanation of how the invasion succeeded.

 Implausible alternative history uses a point of departure that could only occur through supernatural phenomena or extremely advanced technology.
 Although the scenarios are effectively impossible, they can lead to unusual and fascinating stories.